-During 2015-2016 we introduced ‘REAL projects and project based learning’ for each class.
-During the staff training day at the beginning of term, we welcomed Carl Jarvis from Hartsholme Academy in Lincolnshire who spoke to us about planning ‘REAL projects’ and immersive learning.
+During 2015-2016 we introduced the ‘REAL projects based learning’ curriculum across the school.
+During a staff training day at the beginning of term, we welcomed Carl Jarvis from Hartsholme Academy in Lincolnshire who spoke to us about planning ‘REAL projects’ and immersive learning.
 We were then able to use this alongside our list of ‘things that already work well’ to come up with a plan!
 This development in the curriculum had originated from huge successes in 'High Tech High' in America.

-Our ‘Project based, real outcome curriculum’ began in earnest in January 2016.

 All staff work with the children to start planning the following terms curriculum.
 The first stage is for the class to come up with an ‘essential question’ which is derived from a particular interest or passion within the class.
 This would be a question that the children investigate during the term but is something that can’t be googled!
 For example: ‘Could a dog live in the desert?’ or 'Have you ever been truly hungry?'.

 At this stage, a real life outcome is also planned which will be the basis for the work over the term.
 As an example: last year our infant classes were learning about the foods that we plant and that we find in the wild.
-During the term they worked towards making blackberry jam and selling it at a farmers market.
-The work over the term included picking the blackberries, learning to make jam, learning to measure quantities, finding out how much a jar of jam should cost, designing jam labels, planning the sale of the jam and so on.
+During the term they worked towards making blackberry jam and selling it at a farmers market as their REAL outcome.
+The work over the term included picking the blackberries, learning to make jam, learning to measure quantities, investigating jam prices in a range of shops and supermarkets, designing jam labels, planning the sale of the jam and so on.
 The idea is that the children are totally immersed in their learning because it has a ‘real life’ outcome and completing the task of course incorporates so many aspects of the curriculum- making it broad and rich whilst ensuring there is a real depth of learning and mastery of skills appropriate to their age.
 In all strands of the curriculum our school ethos and sound british values are intertwined throughout.

 The buzz of learning across the school is always very special at St Hilary and any changes that we make to our curriculum are aimed at making it even better.
 Curriculum information for each of the classes can be found within this curriculum link.